brianom95/brianom95.github.io/_pages/about.md

 - Brian’s Big Three; kayaking the River Shannon from source to sea, hiking the Wicklow Way and cycling Malin Head to Mizen Head — all in one month

 As travel reopened, so did bigger horizons.
 To date, I’ve:
-- Visited 75 countries
+- Visited {{ site.data.settings.stats.countries }} countries
-- Run 23 marathons, including one on every continent
+- Run {{ site.data.settings.stats.marathons }} marathons, including one on every continent
 - Climbed five of the Seven Summits: Kilimanjaro, Kosciuszko, Elbrus, Aconcagua and Denali
 - Summited major peaks including Mont Blanc, Cotopaxi, Chimborazo, and Huayna Potosí